 Evidence-Based Health Programs are educational workshops based on data collected by scientific studies.
 Evidence shows that participation in these programs can prevent disease and improve health.
 To learn more about these programs including upcoming workshops click here.

 The Senior Center Manager is happy to answer your questions and acquaint you with Lincoln Center classes and activities.
 Tours are available upon request.
-Drop in any time - read a magazine or newspaper in the lounge, watch a favorite program, browse in the Holly Shoppe, play a game of cards, see this month's art gallery exhibition, or take a break for refreshments at the Coffee Stop.
+Drop in any time during business hours to read a magazine or newspaper in the lounge, watch a favorite program, browse in the Holly Shoppe, play a game of cards, see the monthly art gallery exhibition, or take a break for refreshments at the Coffee Stop.
 Newcomers are always welcome!
 The atmosphere is casual and you'll quickly make new friends.